 Even though it may be a daunting task, the bankruptcy filing process is pretty easy.
 It can be even easier when you have the help of a bankruptcy attorney.
 You may benefit from getting in touch with one before you start the bankruptcy filing process so that you can be sure that this is not only the right decision but that you handle it responsibly.

 There are ways that you can handle your credit situation yourself like with debt settlement (also known as debt relief).
 If you find yourself in a tough financial situation you should get in touch with a credit counseling agency.
-You can provide them details about your current situation and a credit counselor can help you come up with a plan of action.
+You can provide them with details about your current situation and a credit counselor can help you come up with a plan of action.
 Your situation may not be as hopeless as it feels!